 The Group makes impairment of receivables based on an assessment of the recoverability of receivables.
 Impairment is applied to receivables where events or changes in circumstances indicate that the carrying amounts may not be recoverable.
-The management specifically analyses historical bad debts, customer creditworthiness, current economic trends and changes in customer payment trends when making a judgement to evaluate the adequacy of the impairment of receivables.
+Management specifically analyses historical bad debt, customer concentration, customer creditworthiness, current economic trends and changes in customer payment terms when making a judgement to evaluate the adequacy of the impairment of receivables.
 Where expectations differ from the original estimates, the differences will impact the carrying value of receivables.